s-gubernator/look-behind-the-scenes/docs/memo.md

 **React.memo()** and **React.useMemo()** are both used in React for performance optimization, but they serve different purposes.

 - **React.memo()** is a higher-order component (HOC), which is a fancy name for a component that takes a component as a prop and returns a component that prevents a component from re-evaluation if the props (or values within it) have not changed.
 It is used to memoize a component, which means it caches the output of the component and only re-evaluate it if its props have changed.
 This can be useful when a component's evaluation is expensive (component has a large children tree).
 Memo can be imported from 'react' and wrapped around a functional component.

 - **useMemo()** is a hook that lets you cache the result of a calculation between re-renders.
 It takes a function and an array of dependencies as input and returns a cached value that will be re-used between renders as long as the dependencies do not change.
 This is useful when you have a computation that is expensive and needs to be run only when its dependencies change.

-In summary, memo is used for caching an entire component, while useMemo() is used for caching a specific calculation or value.
+In summary, `memo is used for caching an entire component`, while `useMemo() is used for caching a specific calculation or value`.

 Memo caches a component's output based on its props, while useMemo() caches a value based on its dependencies.